VladGusiev/mermaid_diagram_generator/README.md

 - [Limitations](#limitations)

 ## Requirements
-- JDK 21 or lower
+- This application is developed and tested using JDK 21.
 - In order to run the application, user need mermaid CLI installed on their system.
 You can install it using npm: